heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {The sections below should detail the process for submitting new document suggestions.}

-### Meet the team

-{Share info and a link to resources where contributors can speak with other contributors.}

 ### Office hours

 {If you meet up regularly, share information on your office hours and a link to a reocurring meeting invite, if applicable.}